 It will be necessary for the home or the child's social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to him or her (which is preferable) or in the area where they are placed.

-In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Designated Nurse for LAC to arrange a Health Care Assessment - see Health Assessments and Health Plan Procedure.
-The social worker must arrange for the completion of a Personal Education Plan (PEP) - see Education of Looked After Children Procedure.
+In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Designated Nurse for Children in Care to arrange a Health Assessment - see Health Assessments and Plans Procedure.
+The social worker must arrange for the completion of a Personal Education Plan (PEP) - see Education of Children in Care Procedure.

 3. Support, Monitoring and Ending of Placements

 3.1 Support and Monitoring of Placements